 Decentralization has improved service delivery across Indonesia, as seen in part by increased levels of high school enrollment and access to water and sanitation.
 Some health and education outcomes, however, remain low.
-Local governments' varying levels of ability are a challenge for Indonesia to improve these outcomes consistently and fairly.
-Investing in local governance leads to improved welfare of the people, for example, through better access to clean water that is related to health quality.
+Local governments’ varying capacity is a challenge for Indonesia to improve these outcomes consistently and fairly.
+Investing in local governance leads to improved welfare of the people—for example, through better access to clean water, which is related to health quality.

 USAID Tata Kelola Pemerintahan yang Efektif, Efisien dan Kuat (USAID ERAT)

-Together with government partners, USAID ERAT has designed solutions to address these weaknesses, ensuring their buy-in and ownership.
-This process helps the government harmonize national, provincial, and district policies so that they can be implemented as intended-resulting in more efficient government operations and better services that improve the health, productivity, and prosperity of local communities.
-The program helps local governments match resources with their goals, needs, and priorities.
-By improving budget allocation and government operations, citizens benefit.
-USAID ERAT also promotes collaboration among different levels of government as well as with civil society and the private sector through partnerships-including through the development of social entrepreneurs-to improve public service delivery.
+Together with government partners, USAID ERAT has designed solutions to address these weaknesses, ensuring their ownership.
+This process helps the government harmonize national, provincial, and district policies, resulting in more efficient government operations and better services for local communities.
+The program helps local governments match financial and institutional resources with their goals, needs, and priorities.
+USAID ERAT also promotes collaboration among different levels of government, as well as with civil society and the private sector, to improve public service delivery.

 USAID ERAT is active in 30 districts across the North Sumatra, Banten, East Java, West Kalimantan, South Sulawesi, and East Nusa Tenggara provinces.